aytugsevgi/TuistMenuBar/README.md

 # Tuist Menu Bar App

-An macos application to generate and execute tuist commands.
+A external macos application to generate and execute tuist commands.

+### How it works?

+Parse all tasks and their arguments with the --help command.
+In this way provide generic finds all custom task and default tasks.

 ![app](https://user-images.githubusercontent.com/33103753/152968815-1b7c0adb-f3ae-4279-b60e-1f5c878319ad.gif)